CS-SI/eodag/docs/intro.rst

     * In access keys, click on create access key.
     * Add these credentials to the user conf file.

-For sobloo, create an account here for an api key: https://auth.sobloo.eu/auth/realms/IDP/protocol/openid-connect/auth?client_id=dias&redirect_uri=https%3A%2F%2Fsobloo.eu%2Fsites%2Fall%2Fthemes%2Fdias%2Ftemplates%2Fsso%2Fpopup-signin.html&response_type=id_token%20token&scope=openid&state=176305cc793f40fda565e2260b851d4c&nonce=234b2d571bb4447db8d3385f565255f7&display=popup
+For sobloo, create an account `here <https://auth.sobloo.eu/auth/realms/IDP/protocol/openid-connect/auth?client_id=dias&redirect_uri=https%3A%2F%2Fsobloo.eu%2Fsites%2Fall%2Fthemes%2Fdias%2Ftemplates%2Fsso%2Fpopup-signin.html&response_type=id_token%20token&scope=openid&state=176305cc793f40fda565e2260b851d4c&nonce=234b2d571bb4447db8d3385f565255f7&display=popup>`_ for an api key:

+For creodias, create an account here: https://portal.creodias.eu/register.php

+For mundi, create an account here: https://mundiwebservices.com (click on "login" and then go in the "register" tab).
+You will need a "tenant credentials" to be able to get an access key and secret access key.
+When you have these two keys, configure eodag with them

+For onda, create an account here: https://www.onda-dias.eu/crm/